terryyin/lizard/README.md

                         generate error.
 Useful in makefile when improving legacy code.
   -x EXCLUDE, --exclude=EXCLUDE
+                        Exclude files that match this pattern.
+                        * matches everything,
+                        ? matches any single characoter,
+                        folder/* exclude everything in the folder, recursively.
+                        Multiple patterns can be specified.
-                        Exclude data files that match this regular expression -X, --xml             Generate XML in cppncss style instead of the normal tabular output.
+  -X, --xml             Generate XML in cppncss style instead of the normal
+                        tabular output.
 Useful to generate report in Hudson server